ngthecoder/go_web_api/README.md

 3. **View Details**: Users can view detailed recipe instructions and ingredient requirements
 4. **User Registration**: New users can create accounts securely
 5. **User Login**: Existing users can log in to access their profiles
+6. **User Profile Management**: Users can view their profile information
+7. **Liked Recipes**: Users can add and remove recipes from their liked list
-6. **Generate Shopping Lists**: Users can create shopping lists for recipes they want to make
+8. **Generate Shopping Lists**: Users can create shopping lists for recipes they want to make
-7. **Bidirectional Navigation**: Navigate between ingredients and recipes seamlessly
+9. **Bidirectional Navigation**: Navigate between ingredients and recipes seamlessly

 ### Use Cases